enisdenjo/graphql-ws/PROTOCOL.md

 - `id` used for uniquely identifying server responses and connecting them with the client requests
 - `payload` holding the extra "payload" information to go with the specific message type

-The server can close the socket (kick a client off) at any time.
-The close event received by the client is used to describe the fatal error.
+The server can terminate the socket (kick the client off) at any time.
+The close event dispatched by the server is used to describe the fatal error to the client.

-The client terminates the socket and/or the connection by sending a `1000: Normal Closure` close event to the server.
+The client terminates the socket and closes the connection by dispatching a `1000: Normal Closure` close event to the server indicating a normal closure.

 ```typescript
 import { ExecutionResult, GraphQLError } from 'graphql';